jowussler/docs/content/en/docs/Workstation/workstation.md

    - Visit the official Mendix Workstation page and download the latest version of the installer.<span style="color:red;">[Currently available within the Workstation Management]]</span>

 2. **Run the Installer**:
    - Double-click the downloaded file and follow the on-screen instructions.
+   - During installation or first use, ensure to grant network access or firewall permissions if prompted by the operating system
    - Accept the license agreement.<span style="color:red;">[Do we have that at the moment?
 Stephane demoed it]</span>

-3. **Install the Workstation Agent**:
    The installer will automatically install the Workstation Agent in the Program Files directory and create a configuration folder in ProgramData.
-   - Ensure the agent starts running after installation.

 4. **Verify Installation**:
    - During installation, you can choose to run the Workstation Agent immediately after installation by selecting the "run after install" option.